-The Dementia Australia Advisory Committee
+Dementia Australia Advisory Committee

-Current members of the Dementia Australia Advisory Committee include:
+Meet the Dementia Australia Advisory Committee

 Phil is a busy and enthusiastic Advocate for Dementia Australia and one of the first to be partnered with an Assistance Dog.
 Phil is Chair of the Dementia Australia Advisory Committee and participates in research projects.
 He has spoken at numerous forums and events and has actively represented people with dementia in media interviews, focus groups, program development and research projects.
 Phil has travelled extensively presenting at Low Vision Conferences in Japan, New Zealand, United States and Thailand.
 His major subject was Electronic Magnification for those living with Macular Degeneration.